ampl/ampl.github.io/docs/source/solvers/cbc/options.md

       1 - Accepted but automatic redefinition will be used where possible 2 - Accepted natively and preferred

+acc:linrange (acc:linrng)
+      Solver acceptance level for 'LinConRange' as flat constraint, default 2:

+      0 - Not accepted natively, automatic redefinition will be attempted 1 - Accepted but automatic redefinition will be used where possible 2 - Accepted natively and preferred

 acc:sos1
       Solver acceptance level for 'SOS1Constraint' as flat constraint, default
       2: